tlogan/ERST/README.md

     ------------------------------
     A <: U || B <: U
     ```
-- update basic examples with test of type inference
-- develop examples with interesting semantics and test type inference
-    - inferring max
-    - encode fibonacci as an example to motivate 2-induction and test k-induction.
-    - type annotations
-    - subtyping
-- implement caching for streaming parsing
-    - update collect and guide_choice rules to memo(r)ize
 - for paper, write algorithmic inference rules as a combination of combine/distill rules
     - distill rules construct a new environment; combine rules construct a new type
 - for paper, note that much of type reconstruction is handled in solving subtyping